Text consolidated by Valsts valodas centrs (State

 reliefs for the investments which were made after 1 January 2007

-capital company or the free port authority and the licensed
+company or the free port authority and the licensed capital

-which were in force until 31 December 2006.
+force until 31 December 2006.

 [19 December 2006; 14 May 2020]